php-ru/symfony-docs-ru/routing.rst

 .. sidebar:: Routing in Other Formats

     The ``@Route`` above each method is called an *annotation*.
 If you'd rather configure your routes in YAML, XML or PHP, that's no problem!
-Just create a new routing file (e.g. ``routes.xml``) and Symfony will automatically use it.
+Create a new routing file (e.g. ``routes.xml``) in the ``config/`` directory and Symfony will automatically use it.

 .. _i18n-routing: